 Address: 2-8-11 Kamikura, Shingu City, Wakayama 2-8-11

-Hours: 9: 00-19: 00 (Closed on Wednesdays; or the following Thursday if it falls on a national holiday)
+Hours: 9: 00-19: 00 (Closed on Wednesdays; or the following Thursday if Wednesday falls on a national holiday)

 ・Amanogawa (Japanese sweets)

-“Matsubaya” is a still-yet-to-be-discovered Japanese confectionery shop in Shingu City.
-There is no shop sign outside the shop, and only you can see from outside is a wooden plate hanged on the window frame that reads “Amanogawa”.
-I think you can enjoy a new crispy texture from this treat that looks like adzuki beans put together in a bar with agar.
+Matsubaya is a still-yet-to-be-discovered Japanese confectionery shop in Shingu City.
+There is no shop sign outside the store, and the only indicator from the outside is a wooden plate hung on the window frame that reads “Amanogawa”.
+I think you can enjoy a unique crispy texture from this treat that looks like adzuki beans put together in a bar with agar.
 The shop closes when they are sold out, so if you really want to try this treat in your trip, you should go to the store in the morning!

 Packed with mocha-flavored cream made with heavy cream and custard, the soft crust is coated with high quality chocolate.
 Take a short break with this elegant sweetness that costs only 190 yen per piece.

 ・Nankaido Pastry Store

 Address: 3-2-1 Ohashidori, Shingu-shi, Wakayama

 9 Summary of the Food and Activities in Kumano

 So what did you think about the food and activities in Shingu City?
 To add onto the gourmet food I introduced, there is also the "Tendai Uyaku jelly" and the "Ume plum ice cream", which are both just delicious.
 Eat, play, and buy – it may sound like a pretty normal way of enjoying a your trip, but the quality of your time spent will be guaranteed here in Shingu!